diBernardoGroup/Network-model-of-the-COVID-19/README.md

 6. Run 'stage2_r.m' given the time merged time windows obtained at point 5;
 7. Run 'stage3_r.m'.

-National Identification: In this section we provide instruction to run the identification procedure of the national data
+National Identification: In this section, we provide instruction to run the identification procedure of the national data

 1. Select the averaging filter length in 'read_national_data.m' (movemeanK);
 2. Select the initial guess for the parameters in the script 'stage1_r.m';